RB Leipzig affiliated teams: Men's junior football

 The A-junior team qualified for the Under 19 Bundesliga in 2014.
 Incumbent B-junior coach Frank Leicht was announced as head coach for the 2014–15 season.
 He was replaced as B-junior coach by Achim Beierlorzer, who had been worked for four years as B-junior coach at SpVgg Greuther Fürth.
 Achim Beierlorzer was later replaced by incumbent U14 coach Robert Klauß.

 The 2014–15 season proved successful.
-The A-junior team won the Under 19 Bundesliga Nord/Nordost, and the B-junior team retruned as champion of the Under 17 Bundesliga Nord/Nordost.
+The A-junior team won the Under 19 Bundesliga Nord/Nordost, and the B-junior team returned as champion of the Under 17 Bundesliga Nord/Nordost.
 RB Leipzig was the only club in Germany with two teams left in the final rounds of the German championship in 2015.

 As of 2015, the club had 14 men's junior teams, ranging from U8 to the Reserve team.
 Two players from the A-junior team, Vitaly Janelt and Dominik Franke, were selected to play for the Germany national under-17 team in the 2015 FIFA U-17 World Cup.